mhinz/vim-galore/README.md

 | marker       | Folds based on markers in the text (often in comments). |
 | syntax       | Folds based on syntax, e.g. folding `if` blocks. |

+**NOTE**: Folding can be computationally intensive!
+If you experience any performance drawbacks (small delays when typing), have a look at [FastFold](https://github.com/Konfekt/FastFold), which prevents Vim from updating folds when it's not needed.

 Related help:

 ```